amoreiraj/SQL-Application-Design-Olist-/README.md

 ---

-#### Phase 1.2 — Trim Whitespace
+#### Phase 1.2 - Trim Whitespace

-Leading or trailing spaces in ID and category columns cause silent join failures — two values that look identical in a query result may not match because one has a hidden space.
+Leading or trailing spaces in ID and category columns cause silent join failures, two values that look identical in a query result may not match because one has a hidden space.

 ```sql
 -- Trim product IDs and category names